Oh-Hello-Alex/-Template-Unity2020StreamingARwithVuforia-Android/README.md

-# Template for an AR streaming APP built in Unity 2020 with Vuforia - Android
+# Template for an AR HLS streaming app built in Unity 2020 with Vuforia - Android

 This is a blank Unity template for you to build an AR App with Vuforia.
 Once built, when an image is triggered, it will play a streaming video that is hosted externally.
 The video will pauses when the trigger image is no longer tracked.